- Shannon Healy

 Our sweet baby boy, Jack, was born Oct.
 18, 2012.
 When he was only a few weeks old, we started noticing he was having “episodes.”
 His body would tense up and he would scream like he was in pain.
 These continued to worsen as he got older and got to the point where he would wake up with them every time he tried to go to sleep.
 He also began having episodes where he would appear to be laughing but still looked terrified and in pain.

 For months, we sought out different specialists to try to diagnose our baby’s episodes.
-Finally, in April 2013, we were referred to the neuroscience program inside the St. Paul campus of Children’s Hospitals and Clinics of Minnesota.
+Finally, in April 2013, we were referred to the neuroscience program inside the St. Paul campus of Children’s Minnesota.
 Still unsure of what his episodes were, the staff began following him closely and keeping a close eye on his other symptoms (a large head and low muscle tone).

 In August 2013, Jack had an MRI on his brain.
 Within days, we had a diagnosis: Jack had a tumor on his hypothalamus and his “episodes” were gelastic and dacrystic seizures associated with the tumor.
 This time was so overwhelming for us, but we finally knew what Jack was battling.